simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 ### Balance report layout

-The `--layout` option affects how balance reports show multi-commodity amounts and commodity symbols, which can improve readability.
+The `--layout` option affects how `balance` and the other balance-like commands show multi-commodity amounts and commodity symbols.
-It can also normalise the data for easy consumption by other programs.
+It can improve readability, for humans and/or machines (other software).
 It has four possible values:

 - `--layout=wide[,WIDTH]`: commodities are shown on a single line, optionally elided to WIDTH
 - `--layout=tall`: each commodity is shown on a separate line
 - `--layout=bare`: commodity symbols are in their own column, amounts are bare numbers
-- `--layout=tidy`: data is normalised to easily-consumed "tidy" form, with one row per data value
+- `--layout=tidy`: data is normalised to easily-consumed "tidy" form, with one row per data value.
+  (This one is currently supported only by the `balance` command.)

 Here are the `--layout` modes supported by each [output format](#output-format) Only CSV output supports all of them: